mcanet/pixelkillers_urban_game_FACT_facade/README.md

 ===================================

 Pixelkillers is a game-art for urban space develop for FACT facade (2011).
 The project is done using Openframeworks v.070.

+This project is done by Varvara Guljajeva and Mar Canet.